-The wind farm is expected to generate approximately 1.05 million mega-watt hours (MWh) of clean, renewable electricity that will be sufficient to supply for approximately 180,000 homes.
-The project is anticipated to create more than 250 jobs during construction and up to ten jobs through its operational life.
+The wind farm is expected to generate approximately 1.05 million mega-watt hours (MWh) of clean, renewable electricity that will be sufficient to supply approximately 180,000 homes.
+The project is anticipated to create more than 250 jobs during construction and up to ten jobs throughout its operational life.

 Macarthur is a 420MW wind farm near Hamilton, 260km west of Melbourne, Victoria, Australia.